HunterGerlach/www.huntergerlach.com/_posts/2023-01-01-how-to-use-ai-in-software-development.md

 > Break Glass Question: "If I had to write code manually, would I be able to do so effectively?"

 AI tools can be a valuable addition to a software engineer's toolkit, providing the ability to generate code quickly and improve efficiency.
-However, it's important to use these tools as a supplement to, rather than a replacement for, human expertise and judgment.
+But remember, it's important to use these tools to supplement your own expertise and judgment, not to do all the work on your behalf.
 By understanding the benefits and limitations of AI tools, and using them effectively, you can maximize their value in your workflow.

 Do you have any tips for using AI tools effectively in software development?
 Share your thoughts in the comments below!